cryptphnx/CryptoBot/README.md

 # CryptoBot
-Interfaces between a trading strategy and Exchanges to automatize the trading
+Interfaces between a trading strategy and Exchanges to automate the trading